StackVista/stackstate-agent-integrations/static_topology/README.md

 ## Overview

-This check monitors Static Topology ingested from file through the StackState Agent.
+This check monitors Static Topology ingested from CSV file through the StackState Agent.

 ## Setup